Mohammed0572/VotingSystem/README.md

 ## Core Security Features

-- **Biometric Anti-Spoofing:** You cannot vote using someone else's credentials.
-The facial recognition system ensures the physical presence of the actual voter.
+- **Facial Recognition Authentication:** You cannot vote using someone else's credentials.
+The system uses facial recognition to match the voter. *(Note: Active liveness detection/anti-spoofing is currently out of scope for this prototype).*
 - **Immutability:** Because votes are stored on the Ethereum blockchain, they cannot be deleted, modified, or tampered with by anyone—not even the administrators.
 - **No Single Point of Failure:** Unlike traditional centralized databases that can be hacked to alter vote counts, the decentralized nature of the blockchain ensures the voting data is distributed and secure.
 - **Double-Voting Prevention:** The smart contract logic strictly enforces the rule that one person gets exactly one vote.
 Any attempt to vote twice is automatically rejected by the blockchain network.